antonjefcoate/JustSaying.Examples.Orderprocessing/exercise 4/readme.md

 ##Prerequisites:
 * Ensure you have set up 'multiple startup projects' for your solution of: ConsumerSite and OrderProcesor.

-1. Simulate a bug in OrderProcessor during handling PlaceOrder command.
+1. Simulate a bug in OrderProcessor during handling PlaceOrder command
 * Locate OrderPlacement
-* Modify it so that it throws an Exception while handling PlaceOrder.
+* Modify it so that it throws an Exception while handling PlaceOrder

 2. Update the bus declaration in OrderProcessor so that failed messages go straight to dead letter queue without retrying.
-This step will speed up the exercise.
+This step will speed up the exercise
 * You need to add `config.RetryCountBeforeSendingToErrorQueue = 1;` to `ConfigureSubscriptionWith(config => {})`

-3. Run the solution without debugging and place a few orders and verify that messages are moved to the dead letter queue.
+3. Run the solution without debugging and place a few orders and verify that messages are moved to the dead letter queue
 * Hint: The convention for dead letter queue name is 'queuename_error'

-4. Fix the bug in the application by removing the Exception you introduced earlier.
+4. Fix the bug in the application by removing the Exception you introduced earlier

 5. Now install JustSaying power tools from nuget in Tools project. `Installl-Package JustSaying.Tools`